-Once you’ve found an apartment or townhouse that you like, submit a written offer as soon as possible.
-Sometimes, all sellers care about is quickly turning over the property.
-Therefore, you can avoid a bidding war entirely if you beat other buyers to the punch by carefully watching your desired area for new listings.
-Just be prepared that this isn’t usually the case, but it’s worth trying.
+Once you have found an apartment or house you like, submit an offer in writing as soon as possible.
+Sometimes, all sellers care about is quickly selling the property.
+Therefore, you can avoid a bidding war if you beat other buyers to the punch by carefully watching your desired area for new listings.
+Additionally, being a prepared buyer goes without saying.
+Also, be prepared that usually, this is not the case but worth trying.

-If you’re trying to encourage the owner to accept your bid immediately instead of waiting for a better deal to come along–or hoping the two of you get into a bidding war–try making your offer look as appealing as possible.
-Numbers talk but so can you.
-Include a letter to the seller in the offer; you may not be able to meet the seller, but you can tell them about yourself in the note.
-People become attached to their property and would often prefer to sell to someone that appreciates their effort as long as the offer is also strong.
+Try making your offer appealing if you’re encouraging the owner to accept your bid immediately instead of waiting for a better deal to come along–or hoping the two of you get into a bidding war.
+Numbers talk, but so can you.
+Please include a letter to the seller in the offer to purchase; you will likely not meet the seller, but you can tell them about yourself in the note.
+People can become attached to their property and often prefer to sell to someone who appreciates their effort as long as the offer is substantial.

-- Submit your highest and best offer to increase your chances of winning the property and avoiding a best and final.
+- Submit your highest and best offer to increase your chances of winning the property and avoiding the best and final.

-- Consider waiving all contingencies except a mortgage contingency unless you’re able to put more money – down or purchase the property in cash.
+- Consider waiving all contingencies except a mortgage contingency unless you can put more money – down or purchase in cash.

 - Accommodate the seller’s needs.
-Offer to close quickly or later depending on a seller’s preferences.
+For example, offer to close quickly or later, depending on a seller’s preferences.

 - Prepare a REBNY financial statement in advance and attach it to your offer.